a-trifyllis/eea-poc/src/app/dynamic-forms/README.md

 ## DynamicFormComponent input properties

-The following properties can be passed to the dynamic form component (besides 'groupControl' and 'formGroup''):
+The following properties can be passed to the dynamic form component (besides `groupControl` and `formGroup`):

 * `value`: The part of the data model that should be binded to the form (if applicable)